BGUUPWNoBmFn8KztxouxG/sw-api-infra/README.md

 _This pipeline was tested with concourse v4.2.1._

-After unpausing the pipeline, both the infrastructure and application jobs should start automatically.
+After unpausing the pipeline, build job should start automatically.
+Manually trigger the infra job.

 Once infra job is finished:
 1. Log into heroku